-Even GDPR-compliant Privacy Policies will need some changes to become CCPA-compliant before 2020, however, so read on to find out what requirements the CCPA has in store.
+Even GDPR-compliant Privacy Policies will need some changes to become CCPA-compliant, however, so read on to find out what requirements the CCPA has.

 Does the CCPA Apply to Your Business?